GreiceOliveira/GreiceOliveira/README.md

 - 👋 Hi, I’m @GreiceOliveira
 - 👀 I’m interested in Systems Analysis and Development;
-- 🌱 I’m currently learning Python e Java;
+- 🌱 I’m currently learning Python, JavaJavaScript (pode manipular HTML e CSS dinamicamente), Java, C/C++ ;
 - 📫 How to reach me linkedin.com/in/greice-bianca-oliveira-b420aa243 ;
 - 😄 Pronouns: "She"
 - ⚡ Fun fact: Beginner in the IT area, seeking new knowledge and experiences.